James Mason as Odell Gardner, Broadway theatrical producer

 Costume Designer: Anthony Powell

 The film is a relatively loose adaptation of Agatha Christie’s novel about an actress vacationing at a quaint English resort.
 The stodgy characters of the novel were merged and replaced by the more colorful theater crowd, highlighted by Maggie Smith as the dancer-turned-royal-mistress-turned-resort-owner and, of course, James Mason as the hapless producer.
-Diana Rigg plays the cuckolding diva whose murder sets the wheels in motion and, at 44, still looking better than women half her age these days.
+Diana Rigg plays the cuckolding diva whose murder sets the wheels in motion.

 Mason’s attire recalls an era where men dressed for warm holidays abroad in light linen suits and caps rather than fanny packs, tube socks, cargo shorts, baseball caps, and Hawaiian shirts.
 He spends most of the film attired in great-looking suits that are spot-on for the time period.